Liam Messam: 2015–present

+Leading of the Haka

+Of the 43 tests he played in Messam was the haka leader in 21 of them.
+He led the Ka Mate version of the haka nine times; as well as the newer Kapa o Pango haka, twelve times (the third highest number led).

 Professional boxing career

 Messam made his professional boxing debut in January 2015 against Rhys Sullivan on a Sonny Bill Williams undercard.
-Messam won the fight by Unanimous Decision.
-Messam will return to the ring six years later to fight in a professional fight for charity to raise funds for Tauranga 8-year-old Antonio Pohatu-Barbarich who is being treated for brain cancer.
+Messam won the fight by unanimous decision.
+Messam returned to the ring six years later to fight in a professional fight for charity to raise funds for Tauranga 8-year-old Antonio Pohatu-Barbarich who is being treated for brain cancer.
 Messam took on Joe Ageli in his return fight in April 2021, winning by unanimous decision.
 Since returning to professional boxing, he has started training with Hit Fitness HQ under retired professional boxing, Cairo George.
 In the same camp is Olympic Bronze medalist David Nyika.
-Messam will return one year later in New Plymouth, taking on Thomas Russell.
+Messam returned one year later in New Plymouth, taking on Thomas Russell.
 Messam won his third professional fight by unanimous decision.
-After one corporate fight for a charity fight night under Fight for Life, Messam will return to the professional ring in July 2022 against Tussi Asafo.
-Messam will win get his first win by stoppage.
-In December, Messam will finish his busy 2022 boxing year by taking on Mathew Matich.
+After a charity fight under Fight for Life, Messam returned to the professional ring in July 2022 against Tussi Asafo.
+Messam won his first win by stoppage.
+In December, Messam finished his 2022 boxing year by taking on Mathew Matich.
 Messam won the fight by Unanimous Decision.

 Record

 Personal life

-Liam Messam's brother, Sam Messam, played in the 2008 All Whites side at the 2008 London Olympics.
+Messam's brother, Sam Messam, played in the All Whites side at the 2008 London Olympics.